openfl/www.openfl.org/learn/haxelib/docs/tools/index.md

 openfl process example.swf target/path/example.bundle
 ```

-This will process the SWF into a "\*.bundle" directory with all of the files used at runtime.
+This will process the SWF into a _.bundle_ directory with all of the files used at runtime.

 The `openfl process` command includes an optional second argument with an output path, or an output path and bundle name.
 If the second argument is omitted, the command will generate a file in the same directory, with the same name by default.